Bamux/Rift-Raid-Alert/README.md

 Under http://www.mwsreader.com/en/voices/ you can download other voices (different languages).

-## Optional - How to use Rift Raid Alerts on TeamSpeak, but you dont need this to run Rift Raid Alert:
+## Optional - How to use Rift Raid Alerts on TeamSpeak or Discord (you dont need this to run Rift Raid Alert):

 1. INSTALL VB-CABLE Virtual Audio Device - http://vb-audio.pagesperso-orange.fr/Cable/index.htm
 2. Right click on the windows speaker icon > choose Recording Devices > double clicking CABLE Output > Listen > Playback through this device: coose Default Playback Device and checking the box